Published on November 18th, 2021 | by Laurence de Valmy0

 Anne-Sophie Jouhanneau is a bilingual French author, who now calls New York city home, after years in Amsterdam and Melbourne.
 She has published 18 books of young adult fiction and nonfiction translated into 10 languages and her latest, Kisses and Croissants (Random House Delacorte Press, 2021) is her U.S. debut.

 The book follows the adventure of Mia Jenrow, an aspiring ballerina, who is planning to spend a magical summer in Paris pursuing her dream.
 Along the way, she has to deal with a rival, a fierce ballet instructor and a charming parisian.
 Because there’s a reason Paris is called the City of Love.
-The book has received praises from The New York Times among others and I am happy to meet with its author.
+The book has received praises from The Hollywood Reporter or Popsugar among others and we are happy to meet with its author.

 You have published many books in French.
 Can you tell us about them and is there a project to publish Kisses and Croissants in French too?

 Sure!
 I published several books of fiction and nonfiction for teen girls with my French publisher, Fleurus.
 My series of five young adult novels was published under a pen name, so I can’t say too much about it.
 The books of nonfiction ranged from a guide to fashion, to a collection of personality quizzes combined with self-help articles, to activity books, and more.

 Kisses and Croissants has been translated into five languages already, though not French yet.
 My agent’s team has been in touch with a couple of French publishers, so fingers crossed it will be available in French in the near future.
 I would love that very much, but it’s out of my hands.

 Mia, the character of Kisses and Croissants, is a fan of Degas.
 What would be your pick among French visual artists?